 7 As you want people to treat you, do the same to them.

-8 For if you love those who love you, what credit is that to you ?
+8 If you love those who love you, what credit is that to you ?
 Even tax collectors love those who love them, do they not ?

 9 And if you embrace only your brothers, what credit is that to you ?
 Doesn't everybody do that ?